Let’s get straight to the point.

 If your second session is intense, consider another protein dose afterward.

-- Combine different plant sources to complete the profile
+- Combine different plant protein sources (like rice and beans) to get a full amino acid profile

-- Or use a plant-based shake enriched with leucine post-workout
+- Use a plant-based protein powder that’s enriched with leucine for better anabolic potential

 I train on my lunch break—what should I do?